 8. National Mosque Of Malaysia – A Unique Steel Mosque

 The National Mosque of Malaysia, Masjid Negara is one-of-its-kind steel mosque with exquisite artistry and palatial grandeur.
 There are several water features and open areas which give you a glimpse into the modern Muslim architecture.
 Colorful decorations in light pale and turquoise colors highlight the refreshing ambience of this pilgrim.

 Open to Muslims as well as non-Muslims, the marvelous mosque is one of the best places to see in Kuala Lumpur.
 Exhibits depicting Islam culture enrapture many.
 An hour or two would be enough to complete your circle tour of the mosque, which means it is one of the musts in your itinerary of places to visit in Kuala Lumpur in 2 days.

 Location:Jalan Perdana, Tasik Perdana, 50480 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

 Timings: 9.30 am to 6.30 pm, from Saturdays to Thursdays.
 On Fridays, from 3 pm to 6.30 pm.
 Please note that the mosque is inaccessible to non-Muslims during the prayer time, i.e. 12 pm to 3 pm and 4 pm to 5.30 pm.

 Entry fee: None

 PS: Tourists with inadequate attire (with any part of arms, legs, or head on display) will be required to adorn a purple robe.
 The robe will be provided free of cost and from the premises of the mosque.
 Please ensure that you don’t harm sanctity of this religious place.
 Also, it is a given to remove your shoes before you enter the shrine.

-9. Little India – Evoking nostalgia among home-sick Indians
+9. Little India – A Nostalgic Place For Indians

 Timings: Always accessible